lab47/lace/LIBRARIES.md

 Absent overriding behavior as defined by `lace.core/*classpath*` and `lace.core/*ns-sources*`, Joker normally relies on the local filesystem to locate source files for namespaces.

-Generally, namespaces are converted to relative pathnames ("subpaths") by treating each component as a directory, except for the last, to which `.joke` is appended.
+Generally, namespaces are converted to relative pathnames ("subpaths") by treating each component as a directory, except for the last, to which `.clj` is appended.

-For example, `a.b.c` becomes `a/b/c.joke`.
+For example, `a.b.c` becomes `a/b/c.clj`.

 Joker also keeps track of the pathname for the file currently being read and evaluated.
 Namespaces it seeks to load are searched relative to that pathname, taking into account the current namespace (`*ns*`).

-So, if `/Users/somebody/mylibs/a/b/c.joke` is currently running as namespace `a.b.c`, and seeks to load the namespace `d.e`, the last three components (corresponding to `a`, `b`, and `c` of the current namespace) are removed from the current pathname, and the new subpath (`d/e.joke`) is appended, yielding `/Users/somebody/mylibs/d/e.joke`.
+So, if `/Users/somebody/mylibs/a/b/c.clj` is currently running as namespace `a.b.c`, and seeks to load the namespace `d.e`, the last three components (corresponding to `a`, `b`, and `c` of the current namespace) are removed from the current pathname, and the new subpath (`d/e.clj`) is appended, yielding `/Users/somebody/mylibs/d/e.clj`.

 For more information on this default behavior, see [Library Loader Behavior](https://github.com/lab47/lace/blob/master/docs/misc/lib-loader.md).